insign/together/README.md

---ignore-extensions    Specifies file extensions to ignore (comma separated) --ignore-folders       Specifies folders to globally ignore (can be used multiple times) --ignore-files         Specifies files to globally ignore (can be used multiple times) --gitignore            Ignores files and directories based on the .gitignore file
+--ignore-extensions    Specifies file extensions to ignore (comma separated) --ignore-folders       Specifies folders to globally ignore (can be used multiple times) --ignore-files         Specifies files to globally ignore (can be used multiple times) --ignore-wild          Specifies wildcard patterns to ignore files/folders (can be used multiple times, e.g., *react*) --gitignore            Ignores files and directories based on the .gitignore file
                        in the current directory.
+-h, --help             Show this help message.
+--self-update          Download and install the latest version from GitHub.
 ```

 ## Glob Pattern Examples